Long Island City Facilities

 Our building in Long Island City has a history of housing fine art related service, having been, until 1999, Christies’s principal warehouse.
 When we acquired it from Christie’s we over-hauled the structure completely, replacing old factory windows with energy efficient glass block and removing all old internal structures to make open, efficient floor-spaces.
 At that time we installed air-conditioning and humidification systems throughout its entire 27,000 square feet.

 The first floor of our facility houses our art preservation studio, design showroom and offices.
-The space is climate controlled and the air is filtered.
+The temperature and humidity levels in this area are closely monitored, and the air is filtered.
 There are multiple light sources: North daylight in the showroom, fluorescent work lights, gallery lights, high intensity lights of specific color temperature and a portable raking light.

 Our art transport truck pulls into a garage inside the building, which ensures a safe and easy load and unload for frames and works of art.
 With fourteen foot ceilings and ample floor space, we can accommodate exceptionally large pieces.